Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 3. Sell unused items.

 Dig through your closets or attic and look for items you no longer use that may have value, then sell them on eBay.
-You can then use the money you bring in to pay off debt and put it behind you once and for all.
+You can then use the money you bring to pay off debt and put it behind you.

 1. Install CFL or LED light bulbs.

-If you’ve never updated the light bulbs in your home, consider switching to either CFL’s or, better yet, LED.
-These bulbs are about four times more energy-efficient than incandescent bulbs and last for many years.
-One tip: When comparing bulbs, use the lumens number to compare bulbs, not the equivalent wattage’s.
+If you’ve never updated the light bulbs in your home, consider switching to CFLs or, better yet, LEDs.
+These bulbs are about four times more energy-efficient than incandescent bulbs and last many years.
+One tip: When comparing bulbs, use the lumens number to compare bulbs, not the equivalent wattage.
 Lumens indicate the actual amount of light emitted by the bulb.

 2. Unplug all unused electrical devices.

-Are there any electrical devices around the house that stay plugged in, but that you rarely use?
-Most electronic devices constantly draw a small amount of electricity, a phantom charge, that can add up quickly when you consider just how many devices and small appliances you own.
-To eliminate that usage, unplug any items or power strips you use infrequently.
+Are there any electrical devices around the house that stay plugged in but that you rarely use?
+Most electronic devices constantly draw a small amount of electricity, a phantom charge, that can add up quickly when considering how many devices and small appliances you own.
+Unplug any items or power strips you use infrequently to eliminate that usage.

 3. Buying prepaid electricity

 The more electricity you buy in a month, the more you pay.
-In the case of prepaid customers, it has nothing to do with how much you actually use – the cost is purely based on how much you buy.
-This means that electricity is a rare case where it’s really not a good idea to buy in bulk.
-Instead, buy from week to week, or buy just enough at the beginning of each month to keep you going.
-It’s cheaper to top up with a few units at the end of each month than to buy enough to last you for two months.
+For prepaid customers, it has nothing to do with how much you use – the cost is purely based on how much you buy.
+Electricity buying in bulk is not a good idea.
+Instead, buy from week to week or just enough at the beginning of each month to keep you going.
+It’s cheaper to top up with a few units at the end of each month than to buy enough for two months.

 4. Lower the temperature on your water heater.